tmcdos/tmcdos/README.md

 - those who know what needs to be done
 - those who know how to do it
 - those who don't care

-Let's have a chat and see whether I can do the things that you need to be done.